AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Changes to Terms and Conditions

 Licensor reserves the right to modify this Agreement at any time.
-Modified terms become effective 30 days after posting, provided User continues to use the Library during that period.
-User's continued use after the 30-day period constitutes acceptance of the modified terms.
+Modified terms will be posted in the Library's repository.
+The modified terms will become effective 30 days after posting for all Users who continue to use the Library.
+User's continued use of the Library after this 30-day period constitutes acceptance of the modified terms.
+If User does not agree to the modified terms, User must stop all use and possession of the Library.

 ## Termination